Theory of Constraints and Specification by Example

 Read More

-I have been talking about BDD or specification by example almost everyday for a year and half now.
-I still love the idea – executable specifications that everybody concerned can read, so that you can talk about the behavior of the system before a single line of code is written.
-Yeah – you see as soon as I start to write about it, it’s hard to stop.
+I have been talking about BDD or specification by example almost every day for a year and a half now.
+I still love the idea—executable specifications that everyone concerned can read, so you can talk about the behavior of the system before a single line of code is written.
+Yeah, you see, as soon as I start to write about it, it’s hard to stop.

-Most people (or roles rather) react positively to this idea; developers love the possibility to get a details specification to start from, testers see great promises in automating the tests and requirements people love the traceability features and the level of detail that you get down before you start.
+Most people (or roles rather) react positively to this idea; developers love the possibility to get a detailed specification to start from, testers see great promises in automating the tests, and requirements people love the traceability features and the level of detail that you get before you start.

-It’s the workflow or process that is the “problem”.
+It’s the workflow or process that is the “problem.”
 How do we organize the work around this?
-Who write those features?
+Who writes those features?
 Where are they updated?
-I have blogged about this...
+I have blogged about this several times before, but...

 Read More